Percy Thrower: Career as gardener

 While at Derby, Thrower became a leading light in the "Dig for Victory" campaign in the Second World War, carrying out educational visits to many of the local parks and even Derby Sewerage Works.
 Percy became a Special Constable on fire-watching duties after twice being turned down for active service after volunteering.
 A football pools win of £52 enabled him to buy his first car, a Morris Eight.

-His final career move was to Shrewsbury where on 1 January 1946, he was appointed Parks Superintendent, becoming the youngest parks superintendent.
+Thrower's final career move was to Shrewsbury where on 1 January 1946, he was appointed Parks Superintendent, becoming the youngest parks superintendent.
 He had a staff of about 35.
 He had reached the top of his profession at just 32 years of age and it was his sole ambition in life.
 He remained in post until 1974 though he expected to stay only four or five years.

 Thrower from his first year in Shrewsbury helped the post-war revival of the Shrewsbury Flower Show in a role as horticultural advisor and eventually chairman of the Shropshire Horticultural Society.
 After the show made severe losses due to bad weather in 1970, Thrower and Doug Whittingham both stood as financial guarantors to enable the show, which made a profit in better conditions in 1971, to continue.

 In 1951, Thrower was asked to design a garden in the Tiergarten area of Berlin on the lines of an English garden on behalf of the Shropshire Horticultural Society.
 He did this with the Berlin Superintendent of Parks, Herr Witte.
 British Foreign Secretary Anthony Eden opened the garden in May 1952.
 Thrower made his first TV appearance in 1951 in a programme about this garden.